niczyja/banditex/README.md

 Instead, directly include the `.h` files you need from the juce modules you are using, like `#include "juce_gui_basics/juce_gui_basics.h"`

 If you are converting an older project, it's still worth the conversion away from `JuceHeader.h` to using the actual juce modules you need.
 You'll get faster compilation, autocomplete, etc. You can [see an example of the conversion I did for the pluginval project](https://github.com/Tracktion/pluginval/pull/90/files).
 It's less scary than you think: just make sure the `juce::` prefix is added everywhere, try to compile and your IDE will yell at you when you need to include one of the modules :)

-## Contributing

-Thanks to everyone who has contacted me over discord DM and/or contributed to the repository.

-This repository covers a _lot_ of ground.
-JUCE itself has a lot of surface area.
-It's a group effort to maintain the garden and keep things nice!

-If something isn't just working out of the box — *it's not just you* — others are running into the problem, too, I promise.
-Please submit a PR or issue.

 ## Original References & Inspiration